MIT School of Science: Center for Ultracold Atoms

 The MIT–Harvard Center for Ultracold Atoms (CUA) is a collaborative research laboratory between MIT and Harvard University.

 The core research program in the CUA consists of four collaborative experimental projects whose goals are to provide new sources of ultracold atoms and quantum gases, and new types of atom-wave devices.
 These projects will enable new research on topics such as quantum fluids, atom/photon optics, coherence, spectroscopy, ultracold collisions, and quantum devices.
 In addition, the CUA has a theoretical program centered on themes of quantum optics, many-body physics, wave physics, and atomic structure and interactions.

 The Director of the CUA is Wolfgang Ketterle (a 2001 Nobel laureate in physics) from MIT.

 Francis Bitter Magnet Laboratory

 Formerly considered the world's premier high-field magnet research center, the Laboratory was merged into the Plasma Science and Fusion Center, after the National Science Board decided in 1990 to locate the new National High Magnetic Field Laboratory at Florida State University.
 MIT appealed this decision unsuccessfully; at the time, this was the first appeal of an NSB decision.

-MIT Kavli Institute for Astrophysics & Space Research

-The MIT Kavli Institute for Astrophysics & Space Research (MKI) was founded in 1965 as the Center for Space Research.
-Today MKI operates as an interdepartmental center, and it supports research in space science and engineering, astronomy, and astrophysics.